gomorpheus/morpheus-cli-docs/CLI-Manual.md

 Display network router firewall rule details.
 [router] is required.
 This is the name or id of a network router.
-[rule] is required.
-This is the name or id of a firewall rule.
+[nat] is required.
+This is the name or id of a NAT.
 ```

 #### network-routers nats